We are looking forward to welcoming you to Wolfson College.

 In order to complete your registration you will need to:

 - Complete the University registration using Student Self Service

 You must also attend the follwing events to get you ready for college life:

 - President's Welcome and College Induction Meeting

 - College Welcome Dinner

-If you are studying on a VISA, you must collect your permanent VISA/Biometric Residence Permit card first and then bring this, along with your passport, to the Academic Registrations and Library Induction.
+If you are studying on a visa, you must collect your permanent visa/Biometric Residence Permit card first and then bring this, along with your passport, to the Academic Registration session.
 We cannot register or enrol you until you have had these documents checked and scanned.

 This page provides details of your visa obligations and it is important that you read and understand these requirements